dickpong

 • Death Cup: If a previously made cup (that hasn't been consumed) is hit again, the game ends immediately.

 • Island Rule: Calling "island" allows a player to target a single isolated cup for a bonus.
+If sunk, two cups are removed.

 8.2 Customizations